-Life Cycle Analysis and Net Zero Emissions
+Life Cycle Analysis and Net Zero Strategy

-The Company has engaged Minviro Ltd. for the preparation of an independent ISO 14000 compliant life cycle analysis.
-This analysis will also take into account the potential environmental credits of recycled tailings and by-products.
-The Company has engaged BeZero Carbon Ltd for the assessment of the Company's internal carbon offsetting projects ("in-setting").
+The Company has engaged Minviro Ltd. for the preparation of an independent ISO 14000 compliant life cycle assessment ("LCA").
+The Company has engaged BeZero Carbon Ltd for the assessment of the Company's internal carbon offsetting projects ("in-setting projects") and advisory on a portfolio of carbon additional in-setting projects and initiatives which the company may undertake in order to make a robust net zero declaration by 2023.

 The objectives of both workstreams are to understand the greenhouse gas emissions associated with the positive activities of carbon sequestering undertaken by the Company, link the results to the overall carbon footprint of existing and planned operations, create an in-setting and offsetting plan for residual emissions and provide an evidence-based assessment for the Company's net zero targets.
+The Company will take responsibility for all of its expected scope 1, 2, and 3 emissions, as is the expectation in today's international carbon accounting environment for maximizing the robustness and defensibility of the Company's strategy.
+Net Zero plans will be undertaken in two phases: (i) Net zero phase 1 (current): incorporating scope 3 emissions from mine to port of shipment in Brazil; (ii) Net Zero phase 2 incorporating scope 3 emissions at port of delivery.